joates/hextiles-prototype/README.md

 * type ```npm start``` to start the server running
 * visit ```http://localhost:8000``` in your browser to start the demo

-Use WASD or cursor keys to move around
+**Use WASD or cursor keys to move around**

+* Best performance on Chrome (solid 60FPS)
+* Firefox peformance is poor (only ~20FPS)
+* Safari is un-tested

+May or may not work on iPads (i haven't tried it) Probably won't work on other mobile devices (requires a WebGL renderer)

-_Collisions are not implemented so you can just run through things_
+_Collisions are not implemented.. you can run on the water_